mikedeck/aws-lambda-zombie-workshop/README.md

 17\.
 On the **Method Execution** screen for the "POST" method, the "Integration Request" box should show a type of **MOCK** for your /twilio resource.

 18\.
 You will now change the **Integration Request** so that instead of integrating with a Mock integration, it will integrate with your TwilioProcessing function.
 Click **Integration Request**.
 On the Integration Request screen, change the "Integration type" radio button to **Lambda Function**.
 In the "Lambda Region" dropdown, select **us-west-2** which is the Region where your Lambda function resides.
-For the **Lambda Function**, begin typing "TwilioProcessing" and the autofill should display your function.
-Select **TwilioProcessing** from the autofill.
+For the **Lambda Function**, begin typing your Twilio processing function's name and the autofill should display your function.
+Select your function from the autofill.
 Click **Save**.

 19\.
 After clicking **Save**, you will be brought back to the Method Execution page for your "POST" method.
 Return back to the **Integration Request** screen so that you can configure a Mapping Template.
 To do this, click **Integration Request** in the Method Execution screen.

 20\.
 Twilio sends data from their API with a content-type of "application/x-www-form-urlencoded", but Lambda requires the content-type to be "application/json".
 You will configure a Mapping Template so that API Gateway converts the content type of incoming messages into JSON before executing your backend Lambda TwilioProcessing function.

 21\.
 On the Integration Request screen for your /twilio POST method, expand the **Body Mapping Templates** section and click **Add mapping template**.
 In the textbox for "Content-Type", input **application/x-www-form-urlencoded** and click the little checkmark button to continue.
-Once you have clicked the little checkbox, a new section will appear on the right side of the screen with a dropdown for **Generate Template**.
-Click that dropdown and select **Method Request Passthrough**.

 22\.
 A "Template" text editor window will appear.
 In this section you will input a piece of VTL transformation logic to convert the incoming Twilio data to a JSON object.
-In this text editor, **delete all of the pre-filled content** and copy the following code into the editor.
+Copy the following code into the editor.

 ```{"postBody" : "$input.path('$')"}```